goodr0ne/filescan/README.md

 # Usage:
 Run via $ java -jar path/to/filescan.jar<br>
-Use --help option to see all possible commands listlolled hard
+Use --help option to see all possible commands list